 So, how exactly do toenails fall off because of running?

-When you run, your toenails can be subjected to repetitive micro-traumas that, together, sum to cause noticeable damage.
+When you run, your toenails can be subjected to repetitive micro-traumas that, together, cause noticeable damage.

-Essentially, there are two phases in the running stride that can inflict itty-bitty damage to your toenails.
+Essentially, two phases in the running stride can inflict itty-bitty damage to your toenails.

 The first occurrence is at the initial impact of each foot with the ground.
 This ground contact phase results in a brief moment where your foot is still moving forward in your shoe, but your shoe itself is planted and not moving.